EdiBes/Project-1-IOT/README.md

 By clicking the link **Game** you will be redirected to another page where you can play a 2 Player game.

 The buttons in the Meet the Team part are not linked.
 Any wished functionality as contact window or Mail has to be added.
+Pictures for the Cards have to be added to the assets folder.